HemelHossain/dream-explorer-client/README.md

 ![Dream Explorer Banner](https://i.ibb.co/SrGJBRq/Screenshot.png)
 Live Link: 'https://dream-explorer-10095.web.app/'

 Explore the world with us and turn your travel dreams into reality.
 Dream Explorer is a cutting-edge travel agency that specializes in curating exceptional travel experiences.
-Whether you're seeking a relaxing beach getaway, an adventure-packed track, or a cultural immersion, we've got you covered.
+Whether you're seeking a relaxing beach getaway, an adventure-packed track, we've got you covered.

 ## Features